tofsjonas/react-bootstrap-hooks-alert/README.md

 </head>
 ```

-## Why was the package created?

-I couldn't find anything that did quite what I wanted. 🤷‍♂️

-When I was done, it felt like it could be a package, and I've never built an npm package before!

-## What problem does the package solve?

-Not so much a problem, just a way to have pretty Notifications/Alerts.

-## How does the package solve the problem?

-Wonderfully!

-## Configurations

-There are only two types of configuration: `timeouts` for AlertProvider and `className` for AlertOutlet, check out the example below.

-### Timeouts

-Please note that the timeouts are in milliseconds...

-#### Defaults

-By default there are NO timeouts.
-The alerts will stay until the user clicks them away.

-What you do is you pass `timeouts` as a `prop` to the `AlertProvider` component.
-See the example below.

-#### Overrides

-You can override the default in the functions found in useAlert, once again see below for examples.

 ## Examples

 ### AlertProvider/AlertOutlet

 `AlertProvider` should be somewhere top-level, so the alerts don't go away if you change page.

-`AlertOutlet` looks better if it's inside a `react-bootstrap/Container`, but it should also be kind of top-level.
+`AlertOutlet` looks better if it's inside a `react-bootstrap/Container`, and it should also be kind of top-level.

 ``` jsx
 import Container from 'react-bootstrap/Container'